Systems Engineering

 WPI offers graduate level studies in the field of systems engineering leading to a Master of Science as well as graduate level certificates.
 These programs are designed to exemplify the WPI tradition of theory and practice and incorporate input from engineers currently practicing systems engineering.
 The programs integrate content from engineering, science, and management.
 The M.S. degree is designed to provide students with advanced knowledge of engineering systems and management supplemented with a technology focus.
 The degree of Doctor of Philosophy is conferred on candidates in recognition of high scientific attainments and the ability to conduct original research.
 Professional employment in a technological field or industry enhances the student’s ability to comprehend the scope and magnitude of the complexity of systems engineering.

 Admission for the Master’s degree and graduate certificates is consistent with the admission requirements listed in the Graduate Catalog for a Master of Science degree.
 Appropriate undergraduate bachelor’s degree majors include but are not limited to Computer Science, Electrical Engineering, Mechanical Engineering, Biomedical Engineering, or Computer Engineering from an accredited university.
-Admission is determined by a review of the application by faculty from both the Electrical & Computer Engineering Department and the Computer Science Department.
+Applicants interested in Systems Engineering, but not holding an undergraduate engineering or computer science degree, as well as those interested in engineering leadership, should seek the MS in Systems Engineering Leadership, which is located in the Interdisciplinary Degree section of this catalog.

 All SE program applicants should have at least the following mathematics skills: